A modification of the linear sieve, and the count of twin primes: Abstract

 \section{Abstract}

 We introduce a modification of the linear sieve whose weights satisfy strong factorization properties, and consequently equidistribute primes up to size $x$ in arithmetic progressions to moduli up to $x^{10/17}$.
 This surpasses the level of distribution $x^{4/7}$ with the linear sieve weights from well-known work of Bombieri, Friedlander, and Iwaniec, and which was recently extended to $x^{7/12}$ by Maynard.
-As an application, we obtain a new upper bound on the count of twin primes, improving a 2004 result of Wu by about 3\%.
+As an application, we obtain a new upper bound on the count of twin primes.
+Our method simplifies the 2004 argument of Wu, and gives the largest percentage improvement since the 1986 bound of Bombieri, Friedlander, and Iwaniec.